PRIME: Prioritizing Interpretability in Failure Mode Extraction: Introduction

 As an example, by running \method{} on a~trained model over Living17, we realize that images where a~\textbf{black} ape is \textbf{hanging} from a \textbf{tree branch} identify a hard subpopulation such that model's accuracy drops from $86.23\%$ to $41.88\%$.
 Crucially, presence of all $3$ of these tags is necessary, i.e., when we consider images that have $1$ or $2$ of these $3$ tags, the accuracy of model is higher.
 Figure~\ref{fig:num-of-tags} illustrates these failure modes.
 We further study the effect of number of tags in Section~\ref{subsec:num-of-tags}.

 To further validate our method, we examine data unseen during the computation of our failure mode descriptions.
-We observe that images who match group of tags identified as a failure mode lead the model to similarly struggle.
+We observe that the images that match a failure mode lead the model to similarly struggle.
 That is, we demonstrate \textit{generalizability} of our failure modes, crucially, directly from the succinct text descriptions.
 While reflecting the quality of our descriptions, this allows for bringing in generative models.
 We validate this claim by generating hard images using some of the failure mode's descriptions and compare the accuracy of model on them with some other generated images that correspond to easier subpopulations.

 Finally, we show that \method{} produces better descriptions for detected failure modes in terms of \textit{similarity}, \textit{coherency}, and \textit{specificity} of descriptions, compared to prior work that does not prioritize interpretability.
 Evaluating description quality is challenging and typically requires human assessment, which can be impractical for extensive studies.
 To mitigate that, inspired by CLIPScore \citep{Hessel2021CLIPScoreAR}, we present a suite of three automated metrics that harness vision-language models to evaluate the quality.
 These metrics quantify both the intra-group image-description similarity and coherency, while also assessing the specificity of descriptions to ensure they are confined to the designated image groups.
 We mainly observe that due to putting interpretability first and considering different combinations of tags (concepts), we observe improvements in the quality of generated descriptions.
+We discuss \method 's limitations in Appendix~\ref{app:limitation}.

 \textbf{Summary of Contribution.} \begin{enumerate} \item We propose \method{} to extract and explain failure modes of a model in human-understandable terms by prioritizing interpretability. \item Using a suite of three automated metrics to evaluate the quality of generated descriptions, we observe improvements in our method compared to strong baselines such as \cite{eyuboglu2022domino} and \cite{jain2022distilling} on various datasets. \item We advocate for the concept of putting interpretability first by providing empirical evidence derived from latent space analysis, suggesting that distance in latent space may at times be a misleading measure of semantic similarity for explaining model failure modes. \end{enumerate}